Sen. John Tower

 Died: April 5, 1991

 John Tower graduated from Beaumont High School and enlisted in the Navy in 1943.
 He served in the Pacific during WWII and was discharged in 1946.
-Tower graduated from Southwestern University, attended the London School of Economics and Political Science, earning a master's degree in political science.
+Tower graduated from Southwestern University and attended the London School of Economics and Political Science, earning a master's degree in political science.
 He worked as a radio announcer (in Beaumont) and insurance salesman before becoming an associate professor of political science at Midwestern University in 1951.

 He first ran for political office in 1954 but was defeated.
 In 1960, he ran again and was defeated by Lyndon B. Johnson, who vacated his seat a year later to assume the vice-presidency; Tower defeated Bill Blakley in the special election and became the youngest man in the Senate.
 He was only 36 at the time, and there were 71 candidates in the race.
 Tower became Texas' first Republican senator since Reconstruction.